 Feat & in the terminal.
 Change the drop-down list to Preprocessing and enter the

 MULTIBAND_FUNC.nii.gz image in the Select 4D data input.
 Now go to the Pre-stats tab and click the B0 unwarping button.
 Fill in the information as follows (note that not all scan information is the same as before so follow the instructions carefully):

 FMAP_RADS(select this using the file browser that the folder icon opens)

-FMAPS.txtfile here, remember to ask your operator and divide by the acceleration factor).
+FMAPS.txtfile here, remember to ask your operator and divide by the parallel-imaging acceleration factor (which is not the same as the multi-band acceleration factor).

 All other parts of this tab can be left with their default settings.
 In the Registration tab, now click on the Expanded functional image button.
 Open the file browser and select

 CONTRAST_FUNC.nii.gz, then change the degrees of freedom to 6.
 Note that registration does not require this step to run, but it is recommended to use this intermediate contrast image for registration of multiband data.
 Select

 image.
 Make sure you turn the non linear option OFF so that you save some time here.
 Go back to the Data tab, and rename your output (in the Output directory section) to something like "